Message from the Dean

 The Department of Psychology, the Department of Clinical Psychology, and the Department of Marriage and Family Therapy equip students for careers as therapists, counselors, psychologists, and researchers who study human behavior and help people effectively deal with the challenges of life.
 Also, the clinical psychology and marriage and family therapy programs prepare students for licensure with the state of California.

 The Department of Social Work equips students to help advance Christ’s call for social and economic justice and individual well-being in settings such as foster care facilities, counseling centers, hospitals, schools, and other helping agencies that advocate for vulnerable populations and advance social justice.

 All programs within the school carry a distinctly Christian perspective that challenges students intellectually and spiritually while remaining flexible and student-oriented.
-Creative scheduling allows professionals engaged in evolving careers to enroll in graduate courses taught by highly qualified faculty and held on APU’s Azusa campus and at regional centers throughout Southern California.
+Creative scheduling allows professionals engaged in evolving careers to enroll in graduate courses taught by highly qualified faculty and held on APU’s Azusa campus and at regional locations throughout Southern California.

 The selection of a degree program greatly impacts your personal and professional development.
 We invite you to get to know us—visit our campus, tour our facilities, attend a class session, meet with a faculty member—as you make your decision.
 We look forward to hearing from you!

-School of Behavioral and Applied Sciences
+Interim Dean, School of Behavioral and Applied Sciences

 Note: This information is current for the 2022-23 academic year; however, all stated academic information is subject to change.
 Please refer to the current Academic Catalog for more information.